 “Angie.
 You said she was creepy.”

 “Oh,” Scratching that same spot again, he sighed and shrugged a few seconds later, “It was the way she was lookin’ at me.
 Like she wanted to fuck me and eat me.”

 “You gotta get to know her.
 There’s a charm she has.
 Where’d you go?”

-She eyed him with those golden brown eyes, “Just now.
+She eyed him with those amber-brown eyes, “Just now.
 Were you even on this same plane?”

 “I just wanna make sure I’m a whole ass person to you and not some rebellion fuck to piss off your family or satisfy some itch you got, muñeca.”
 Miguel knew that was likely going to hurt her.
 But in light of what he just figured out and what she may or may not know, he had to be as certain as he could she was worth the risk, spreadsheet or no spreadsheet.

 On some level, she was shocked by what he said, but perhaps, part of her knew this was coming.
 “Miguel, do you normally tell somebody about your whole life the first day you meet them?
 I don’t.
 When was the last time you felt this comfortable with somebody?
 Have you ever?”

 Miguel couldn’t look at her.
 Seeing him frown, Kandy knew there was more to this.
 Nevertheless, she went along with it until either he decided to talk about what he really wanted to talk about or she could figure it out herself.